ishantswami13-crypto/BILLIONAIR-FIRST-PROJECT/README.md

 - Added analytics hooks (GA4 + Mixpanel), plan-aware feature flags, and a `/settings/branding` admin page for GST-ready invoices with logo/signature support.
 - Expense categories now support colour-coded tags, keyword auto-suggestions, and a dedicated analytics breakdown.
 - Inventory heuristics now surface reorder prompts, slow-mover alerts, and high-demand warnings on the analytics dashboard.
+- AI assistant dashboard for quick Q&A with conversation export.
 - Automated WhatsApp reminders for outstanding credit (udhar) with opt-out controls and manual trigger.
 - Nightly reports now lock the sales ledger until an admin overrides the lock from the settings page.